-We conducted our review in accordance with the revised Joint Code of Practice (part 1) issued jointly by the Skills Funding Agency and the Young People's Learning Agency and the Audit Code of Practice and the Regularity Audit Framework 2006/07 issued by the Learning Skills Council.
+We conducted our review in accordance with the revised Joint Code of Practice (part 1) issued jointly by the Skills Funding Agency and the Education Funding Council and the Audit Code of Practice and the Regularity Audit Framework 2006/07 issued by the Learning Skills Council.
 Our review includes examination, on a test basis, of evidence relevant to the regularity and propriety of the College's income and expenditure.